5 min read

 To understand how we got to this point with Gqeberha becoming the official name of South Africa’s coastal city, it’s good to know the history.

-Finally in 2021, with the aim to distance South Africa from its colonial past and represent authentic South Africa, the name was changed to Gqeberha, embracing its Xhosa heritage and celebrating its iconic river.
-It was Boy Lamani of KwaMgxaki who proposed the name Gqeberha as a substitute for PE and South Africa’s Arts and Culture Minister Nathi Mthethwa who announced the name change.
+Finally, in 2021, to distance South Africa from its colonial past and represent authentic South Africa, the name was changed to Gqeberha, embracing its Xhosa heritage and celebrating its iconic river.
+It was Boy Lamani of KwaMgxaki who proposed the name Gqeberha as a substitute for PE, and South Africa’s Arts and Culture Minister, Nathi Mthethw,a who announced the name change.

 Other important name changes in South Africa